mage-os/devdocs/cli-commands.md

 ### `maintenance:enable`

-The `maintenance:enable` command in Magento 2 is designed to activate maintenance mode for your Magento store.
-When you run this command, it triggers the display of a maintenance page to visitors, informing them that the store is temporarily unavailable due to maintenance activities.
+The `maintenance:enable` command iis designed to activate maintenance mode for your Magento store.

 Example usage: